pvanuffelen/head_first_design_patterns/docs/notes.md

 In the first implementation we used the _push_ strategy.
 This way, the Subject doesn't need to know anything about the Observer, just that it implements the `Observer()` interface (and thus the `update()` method).
 This is an example of loose-coupling, which allows the Subject to _push_ notifications to all the Observers when values have changed.
-The Subject doens't need to know anything about the other objects (Observers).
+The Subject doesn't need to know anything about the other objects (Observers).

 ### _push_ vs _pull_

 We can also make the Observers _pull_ the information they need.
 This makes it easier to add measurements to the `WeatherStation` class and the Display classes do NOT have to receive the measurements they're not interested in.
-Otherwise we would have to refactor all the `update()` methods of the Displays.
+Otherwise, we would have to refactor all the `update()` methods of the Displays.

 When implementing the push strategy, we use Getters to receive all the measurements.
 So we created Getters in the WeatherData class.